xidaniel/Data-Science-Projects/README.md

 # Data-Science-Projects-codecademy
-These projects include Data Visualization, Data Analysis, Supervised ML and Unsupervised ML.
+These projects relate to Data Visualization, Data Analysis, Supervised ML, and Unsupervised ML.